IzzySoft/Adebar/README.md

 ## What makes *Adebar* specific?
 There are plenty of backup solutions available for Android, including such intended as front-end for ADB.
 So what is specific for *Adebar* that I wrote it, knowing of those other solutions?

 The task I wrote *Adebar* for is to be able to quickly backup a device, and restore the backup again – e.g. when I need to factory-reset a device.
 That includes the case where I have to send a device to be serviced, and need to use a different device meanwhile: that would rule out a "complete restore" due to the side-effects system-apps might cause, especially when the second device is from a completely different manufacturer, and/or runs a different version of Android or even a completely different ROM.
+That's one of the reasons why *Adebar* creates one backup file per app (instead of one huge `backup.ab` holding them all) – while the other is to be able to select what to restore in general.

 ## What kind of backup does *Adebar* create?